 The benefits that smart thermostats provide are substantial enough that it is not unlikely that they will become a replacement technology for mechanical or programmable thermostats, although widespread adoption will take time.

 The high up-front cost of smart thermostats has inhibited growth; other barriers to adoption include access to Internet and appropriate heating and cooling systems.
 In many developing countries with warm climates, the lack of centralized digital air-conditioning systems inhibits high adoption, but the data collected indicate that the financial benefits are similar between heating and cooling, so smart thermostats could grow with the increased use of newer air condition systems.

 As new competitors enter the market, the price of smart thermostats is expected to drop, and as rates of household Internet access and centralized heating and cooling systems grow, adoption will accelerate.
 Growth could be further driven with government and utility support and through the development of programs that demonstrate to consumers the benefits of smart thermostats.

 Current adoption is defined as the amount of functional demand supplied by the solution in 2018.
 This study uses 2014 as the base year.

-Although we used the term “priority”, we do not mean to say that any solution was of greater importance than any other, but rather that for estimating total impact of all building solutions, we simply applied the impacts of some solutions before others, and used the output energy demand after application of a higher-priority solution as the energy demand input to a lower-priority solution.
+Although we use the term “priority,” we do not mean to say that any solution is of greater importance than any other, but rather that for estimating total impact of all building solutions, we simply applied the impacts of some solutions before others, and used the output energy demand after application of a higher-priority solution as the energy demand input to a lower-priority solution.